18 August 2026 · Systems

 Frequently Asked Questions

-For businesses adapting their finance systems for e-invoicing.
+For businesses adapting their accounting or ERP system for UAE e-invoicing.

 Does my current accounting software support e-invoicing?

-Many do or will via an ASP connector.
-The key is whether it can export the required structured fields — Exiloz reviews this for you.
+Many platforms already do, or will via an ASP connector, but support varies by vendor and version.
+The key question is whether it can export the required structured fields accurately — Exiloz reviews this against your specific system as part of a readiness check.

 What if my system cannot produce structured invoices?

-You may need a connector, an upgrade, or a middleware step through your ASP.
-We assess the least disruptive path.
+You may need a connector, a software upgrade, or a middleware step provided by your ASP to bridge the gap.
+We assess the least disruptive path based on your current system, data quality and budget rather than defaulting to a full replacement.

 How long does integration take?

-It varies by system and data quality, which is why starting during the July 2026 pilot is strongly advised.
+It varies by system and by how clean your master data already is, which is why starting during the July 2026 pilot is strongly advised — it gives you room to fix problems without a deadline bearing down on the test cycle.

 Can Exiloz manage the integration?

 Yes.
-We map fields, coordinate with your ASP, run test invoices and confirm your VAT reconciliation still ties out.
+We map your invoice fields against the structured format's requirements, coordinate the connection with your chosen ASP, run test invoices through the pilot, and confirm your VAT reconciliation still ties out once e-invoicing data is flowing.

 Connect your system the right way